2–3 Year Old Development: What to Expect

 Key things to look for that suggest healthy development between ages 2 and 3:

-No two children develop on exactly the same timeline, and variation is expected.
-However, certain signs may indicate a need for professional evaluation.
-According to the AAP and CDC, red flags for 2–3 year olds include:
+No two children develop on the same timeline, and variation is expected.
+However, the AAP and CDC identify specific patterns in 2–3 year olds that may indicate a need for professional evaluation (CDC, 2022).
+Red flags include:

 If you notice any of these patterns, bring them up at your next well-child visit — or sooner.
 Early intervention services (available through your state's Part C or Part B program) can make a significant difference, and earlier is always better.